-Students are only allowed 150% of the programs length to complete the degree or certificate.

-Example: General Studies is 64 credits.
+- Students are only allowed 150% of the programs length to complete the degree or certificate. - Example: General Studies is 64 credits.
 You are allowed 150% or 96 attempted credits to complete the program successfully.
-If you do not complete your program in the allotted timeframe your financial aid funds will be suspended.

-Title IV funds (grants and loans) will only pay for courses in the student's declared major.

-If you do not meet any of the requirements listed you will be given one warning semester in which you will be eligible to receive aid.

-After the warning semester you must have the required GPA or completion rate to continue to receive financial aid assistance.

-If your funds are suspended you are able to appeal based on any mitigating circumstances that caused you to be unsuccessful in your coursework.

-Additional information as to the treatment of repeat, incompletes, withdrawals, transfer credit, bankrupted, and remedial classes is as follows:

-- Repeat classes will be factored into the GPA, completion rate, and maximum timeframe calculations.
-In addition, a student can only repeat a successfullypassed class using federal aid once. - Incompletes will be factored into the GPA, completion rate, and maximum timeframe calculations. - Withdrawals will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations. - 4.
-Transfer credits will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations.

-- Bankrupted classes will be factored into the completion rate and maximum timeframe calculations. - Remedial classes will be factored into the GPA, completion rate, and maximum timeframe calculations.

-Courses attempted include any course in which grades of A, B, C, D, F, W, I, S, U or IP are given.
+If you do not complete your program in the allotted timeframe your financial aid funds will be suspended. - Title IV funds (grants and loans) will only pay for courses in the student's declared major. - After the warning semester you must have the required GPA or completion rate to continue to receive financial aid assistance. - If your funds are suspended you are able to appeal based on any mitigating circumstances that caused you to be unsuccessful in your coursework. - Additional information as to the treatment of repeat, incompletes, withdrawals, transfer credit, bankrupted, and remedial classes is as follows: - Repeat classes will be factored into the GPA, completion rate, and maximum timeframe calculations.
+In addition, a student can only repeat a successfully-passed class using federal aid once. - 2.
+Incompletes will be factored into the GPA, completion rate, and maximum timeframe calculations. - 3.
+Withdrawals will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations. - 4.
+Transfer credits will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations. - 5.
+Bankrupted classes will be factored into the completion rate and maximum timeframe calculations. - 6.
+Remedial classes will be factored into the GPA, completion rate, and maximum timeframe calculations. - Courses attempted include any course in which grades of A, B, C, D, F, W, I, S, U or IP are given.
 Only courses with grades of A, B, C, or D count as earned credits.

-Students on financial aid warning status must not withdraw or receive any grades below a "C"in order to maintain financial aid eligibility.

-If you have any questions about your financial aid file, please contact the Financial Aid Office.

-Students can check their Satisfactory Academic Progress (SAP) by going to MyCalhoun.
+- Students on financial aid warning status must not withdraw or receive any grades below a "C"in order to maintain financial aid eligibility. - If you have any questions about your financial aid file, please contact the Financial Aid Office. - Students can check their Satisfactory Academic Progress (SAP) by going to OneACCS.